invibot/README/README.md

 ## One-on-ones

 Highly likely, that we'll have a **1:1** (regular talks on an individual basis) every week for at least 30 minutes.
-Coffee in the cafe, private meeting room, head out for a walk, let me know what works best (I prefer a walk :) ).
+Coffee in a cafe, private meeting room, head out for a walk, let me know what works best (I prefer a walk :) ).
 Feel free to come with a topic you'd like to discuss.
 Even better if you spent a few minutes beforehand preparing so that we can get the most of our time.

 Some interesting articles about one-on-ones: